Your guide to a visit with the greatest icons in American history as they come to life through the art of portraiture.

 The exhibit features multiple images of every president (the current commander-in-chief excluded), including the famous “Lansdowne” portrait of George Washington (painted by Gilbert Stuart), a stunning portrait of Barack Obama by Kehinde Wileythe, the Alexander Gardner “cracked-plate” portrait of Abraham Lincoln and even caricatured sculptures of Lyndon Johnson, George H.W.
 Bush and Jimmy Carter.

-Dive even deeper into the history and growth of America with “American Origins, 1600-1900,” a series of 17 galleries arranged in chronological order.
+Dive even deeper into the history and growth of the U.S. with American Origins, 1600-1900, a series of nearly 20 galleries arranged in chronological order.
 You can embark on a visual journey from the first days of contact between Native Americans and European explorers to the end of the Civil War.

 Using art forms ranging from daguerreotypes (the earliest form of photography) to modern photographic prints, American Origins gives a fantastic overview of our country as it grew from infancy to independence to economic power as the 20th century approached.

 BRAVO! takes visitors from the beginnings of modern entertainment in the late 19th century to the present day.
 Sports fans will be drawn to Champions, a collection of artifacts, memorabilia, portraits and videos celebrating figures whose athletic achievements have become a part of the American story.